Shineii86/Quickdraw/README.md

 3. Waits a few seconds.
 4. Closes the issue or PR immediately.

+> [!NOTE]
-> ⚠️ **Note:** The achievement may take a few minutes to several hours to appear on your profile.
+>  The achievement may take a few minutes to several hours to appear on your profile.

 ---